makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SPX.md

 #### Remarks

+**SourceCred**

+SourceCred has largely been a successful experiment within the community, however, it remains largely a manual, trustful process.
+The 'Feature Development' budget item here funds work on SourceCred that will help to move distribution payments on-chain such that it can operate in a more trustless manner and be administered directly by Maker Governance.

+We will also maintain the current expenditures for SourceCred operation and support.
+We are asking for a slightly increased budget for payouts to accomodate for the recent rise in opt-ins and active contributors within MakerDAO.

 **Contingency Buffer**

 Once again GovAlpha is including a not-insignificant contingency buffer.
 While we do feel slightly more confident about the operations of the Core Unit with a few months of experience gained, we remain concerned about the rapid pace of development within the DAO, and we wish to be prepared to take advantage of any opportunities that present themselves.

+**Travel**

+As in-person events once against become a regular occurance, we wish to budget explicitly for any travel expenses that may arise in the next few months.

 **Continuity Budget**